News

 Published on November 4, 2025

-The global market for AI-powered prosthetics is exploding.
-Valued at $1.47 billion in 2024, it's projected to hit $1.71 billion this year, growing at a rapid 16.3% compound annual growth rate (CAGR).
-But don't expect it to slow down.
-By 2029, this sector is forecast to reach a staggering $3.08 billion, maintaining a robust 15.9% CAGR.
-This isn't just about advanced limbs; it's about a fundamental shift in how we restore human mobility.
+The global market for AI-powered prosthetics is experiencing rapid growth, fueled by the increasing prevalence of diabetes and significant advancements in neural technology.
+Valued at $1.47 billion in 2024, the market is projected to reach $1.71 billion this year, with a compound annual growth rate (CAGR) of 16.3%.
+By 2029, it is expected to surge to $3.08 billion, maintaining a robust 15.9% CAGR.
+This growth reflects a transformation in how human mobility is restored through advanced prosthetic solutions.

-Accessibility is also a key theme.
-In February 2024, Japan's Nippon Express Holdings invested in Instalimb Inc., a Japanese startup.
-Instalimb specializes in affordable, high-quality 3D-printed prosthetics, leveraging generative models and additive manufacturing.
-Nippon Express's investment aims to expand Instalimb's global footprint, particularly in emerging markets where the need for low-cost, yet effective, solutions is critical.
-This is a crucial step towards democratizing access to cutting-edge bionic limbs.
+The AI-powered prosthetics market is not limited to developed regions.
+In February 2024, Japan's Nippon Express Holdings invested in Instalimb Inc., a Japanese startup specializing in affordable, high-quality 3D-printed prosthetics.
+This investment aims to expand Instalimb's global presence, particularly in emerging markets where low-cost solutions are crucial.
+The move toward accessible prosthetics is a step toward democratizing advanced bionic technology, ensuring that more people can benefit from these life-changing devices.